OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/Rollup_Protocol.md

 The block is assigned a deadline, which says how long other validators have to respond to it.
 If you’re a validator, and you agree that a rollup block is correct, you don’t need to do anything.
 If you disagree with a rollup block, you can post another block with a different result, and you’ll probably end up in a challenge against the first block’s staker.
 (More on challenges below.)

-n the normal case, the rollup chain will look like this:
+In the normal case, the rollup chain will look like this:

 ![img](https://lh3.googleusercontent.com/vv118kJMXj76PG6J-Jv4BC9KTpe72mdfD1uWoqhKXvKKfPWHW6wMMCvJ9KKQx_VXIw34XfzT4yfyNVtQVstYRczLk6kLKvBv8Pbl-0MjSzGxz1Z_8T5Y_6UcDMWpy7_D9PxQYKdT)